 You’d never pour paint down your drain, toilet or your disposal, right?
 It might color your world, but it’s not healthy for your pipes and it’s bad for the environment.

-Sure, some natural paints may say they can handle it.
-But the fact is it’s just not that hard to dry out excess paint and check your neighborhood waste guidelines for how to dispose of it.
+Sure, some natural paints may say pipes can handle it.
+But the fact is, it’s just not that hard to let any excess paint dry out and then check your neighborhood waste guidelines for proper disposal.
 Some companies will accept leftover paint if you’ve poured sand or kitty litter into the can to turn it into a solid.

-While you’re thinking about it, check out: “How to Get Rid of 6 Hard-to-Get-Rid-of Things.”
+While you’re thinking about it, check out: “How to Get Rid of 6 Hard-to-Sell Things.”

 15. Bread dough